FAQs

 Success will also be evident through an informed community, able to hold future leaders to account on the continued journey towards 50% renewable energy and beyond.

 However, it is important to recognise that the barriers the project is identifying and overcoming illustrate significant progress, even if success isn’t particularly tangible from a public perspective.
 A good example of this is the creation of the Northern Territory’s first residential Virtual Power Plant.
-Aligning the key participants, designing technical solutions, and finding the correct contractors to implement them; then educating the community and encouraging residents’ participation are all major undertakings that need to be addressed somewhat concurrently by a reasonably limited delivery team.
-The project team is regularly reminded that if these goals were easy, they would already have been achieved.
+Aligning the key participants, designing technical solutions, and finding the correct contractors to implement them; then educating the community and encouraging residents’ participation have all been major undertakings that needed to be addressed somewhat concurrently by a reasonably limited delivery team.
+The project team were regularly reminded that if these goals were easy, they would already have been achieved.

-Therefore, success in the Future Grid project can look like identifying and addressing barriers to enable future expansion of renewable energy generation and consumption opportunities.
+Therefore, success in the Future Grid project has been about looking to identifying and address barriers to enable future expansion of renewable energy generation and consumption opportunities.
 These barriers are currently evident in the regular curtailment of Uterne Solar Power Station.

 At a national and global level, how important is the Alice Springs Future Grid project and what outcomes might be applicable to other grids?

-The Future Grid project has significant value nationally because some of its work will help set out the ways different parts of the power system will need to work together in the future.
+The Future Grid project (and the Roadmap to 2030) has significant value nationally because some of the research and findings demonstrated in the Roadmap, set out ways different parts of the power system will need to work together in the future.
 A key characteristic of Alice Springs is that it is small enough that the opportunity exists to test and validate interventions, but big enough that the results have direct applicability across a range of different systems and grids in Australia.
 To this end, Alice Springs is sometimes said to be “small enough to manage but big enough to matter”.

 How does this project differ from what is happening in South Australia or anywhere else in the world?

-There are other projects around Australia carrying out investigations in many similar areas to Future Grid.
-The difference is that Future Grid looks at a series of interventions in aggregate and how they integrate as a system on a technical, economic, and regulatory basis.
-This is what makes Future Grid fundamentally different – bringing public utilities together with leading industry experts, and local organisations.
-We collaborate in a way that is simply not possible in other locations.
-For comparison, if we look to WA; Horizon Power has demonstrated many of the technical interventions we are working towards, but they are doing it in the context of being a vertically integrated energy supply company, so its activities don’t require complex engagement with other entities.
+There have been other projects around Australia carrying out investigations in many similar areas to Future Grid.
+The difference is that Future Grid looked at a series of interventions in aggregate and how they could integrate as a system on a technical, economic, and regulatory basis.
+This is what made Future Grid fundamentally different; it brought public utilities together with leading industry experts, and local organisations.
+We collaborated in a way that was simply not possible in other locations.
+For comparison, if we look to WA; Horizon Power has demonstrated many of the technical interventions we were working towards, but they are doing it in the context of being a vertically integrated energy supply company, so its activities don’t require complex engagement with other entities.
 In other areas, such as South Australia, there are fundamental differences in the market structure, which provide economic signals that are not available in the NT.
-What Future Grid does, which is different to other projects, is to work out how to bring parties and interventions together to collaborate.
+What Future Grid did, which was different to other projects, is to work out how to bring parties and interventions together to collaborate.

 What is the project’s position on vehicle-to-grid technology and electric vehicles in general?

-The Future Grid car is an electric vehicle (a Nissan Leaf) and there are individuals in the team and community who are highly enthused about this technology.
-However, operating within a constrained budget and timeline, electric vehicles or related trials have not been considered as part of the project.
-The team has designed a series of interdependent activities that serve to consider immediate issues in the system and support further renewable energy penetration into the Alice Springs grid in a cost-effective and realistic way.
-These interventions make use of and optimise existing grid infrastructure, which is a valuable public asset.
-The Future Grid team welcomes any future or parallel projects that support the increased use of electric vehicles in Alice Springs or focus on the integration of this technology as another means of supporting the grid.
+The Future Grid car was an electric vehicle (a Nissan Leaf) and there were individuals in the team and community who were highly enthused about this technology.
+However, operating within a constrained budget and timeline, electric vehicles or related trials were not considered as part of the project.
+The team designed a series of interdependent activities that served to consider immediate issues in the system and support further renewable energy penetration into the Alice Springs grid in a cost-effective and realistic way.
+These interventions made use of and optimise existing grid infrastructure, which is a valuable public asset.
+The Future Grid team always welcomed any future or parallel projects that supported the increased use of electric vehicles in Alice Springs or focused on the integration of this technology as another means of supporting the grid.

 Why can’t we build a pumped hydro plant, using the Heavitree Range?